SkypLabs/webprotege-dockerfile/README.md

 ## How to

-To start a new instance :
+To start a new instance:

     docker run --name webprotege -d -v webprotege_data:/data/webprotege --link mongodb -p 8888:8080 docker.io/skyplabs/webprotege

 The web application will be accessible from the host system on port *8888*.
 All the persistent data will be stored in a volume managed by Docker and called *webprotege_data*. *mongodb* must be the name of a [MongoDB][mongodb] docker container listening on port *27017*.

-To start a MongoDB instance using Docker (must be started before WebProtégé) :
+To start a MongoDB instance using Docker (must be started before WebProtégé):

     docker run --name mongodb -d -v mongodb_data:/data/db mongo:3

 All the persistent data will be stored in a volume managed by Docker and called *mongodb_data*.

-To start the two containers using only one command, you can use [Docker Compose][docker-compose] :
+To start the two containers using only one command, you can use [Docker Compose][docker-compose]:

     docker-compose up -d